MEMORY storage engine (formerly known as

 MEMORY performance is constrained by contention

-resulting from single-thread execution and table lock overhead when
+resulting from single-thread execution and table lock overhead

-particularly for statement mixes that include writes.
+increases, particularly for statement mixes that include writes.

 Despite the in-memory processing for